daostack/arc/docs/README.md

     !!! note "`npm run docs preview` does not serve the final website!"
         `npm run docs preview` will serve from the `docs` folder.
 This means that what you see is not the final website.
         In the final website:

-        - All `README.md` files will be renamed to `index.md`, will automatically appear as "Home" on the menu and will be available in the URL at `...somedir/`.
+        All `README.md` files will be renamed to `index.md`, will automatically appear as "Home" on the menu and will be available in the URL at `...somedir/`.
-        - `docs/contracts` will no show.

 2. Please provide a `README.md` file in the root of every directory, giving an overview of that directory.
 3. Check that there are no broken links by running `yarn docs preview` and checking for warnings of the form: